-‘It was not in my heart’ (Sinuhe 2234)
+‘It was not in my heart’ (Sinuhe 223–224)

-As Loprieno (2017) put it, the underlying reason for the change from n to nn-negations in adverbial sentences is unknown.
+As Loprieno et al. (2017) put it, ‘the underlying reason for the change from n to nn-negations in adverbial sentences is unknown’.
 However, a path of change similar to what happened already in Old Egyptian with the negation ni can be postulated within a diachronic perspective.
-It involves again the relaxing of the referential constraint on the subject/topic from locative-presentative to locative predication
+It involves again the relaxing of the referential constraint on the subject/topic from locative-presentative to locative predication:

 Step (1) nn + non referential subject (‘there is no man’)